QUALITATIVE RESEARCH METHODS - 2020/1

 The module will introduce qualitative research methods.
 Students will be introduced though lectures to: 1. the key principles and characteristics that distinguish qualitative research; 2. methods of generating data commonly used by qualitative researchers; and, 3 a foundational method of qualitative data analysis (Thematic Analysis).
 The workshops will then build on the lectures by helping develop student’s skills in the field through a supervised qualitative research project.
 This will equip students to conduct qualitative analyses for their own research dissertation should they wish to do so in their final year.

-WILLIAMS EI Dr (Psychology)
+WILLIAMS Emma (Psychology)

 Number of Credits: 15